koallen/ntu-course-planner-cli/README.md

 #NTUCoursePlanner

-A Python script for NTU students to plan courses.
+A Python program for NTU students to plan courses.

-##Update
+##Course Schedule Updates

 Updated for academic year 2015 semester 1 (*29/05/2015*)
 Updated for academic year 2015 semester 2 (19/11/2015)